thekalinga/books-raw/repo/balagopal-land-unrest-in-ap-i-ceiling-surpluses-and-public-lands/01-article.md

 William Shakespeare and Joseph Conrad to an American Indian chief answering the white settlers.
-The implementation of the recommendations of this com-mittee in toto is the other demand of the left parties' agitation.
+The implementation of the recommendations of this committee
+_in toto_ is the other demand of the left parties' agitation.
 The government, after initial reluctance, which was strange as the report was by a committee consisting of its